Teen Expeditions

 All participants receive a full-tuition scholarship.
 These expeditions are offered at no cost to the participant.

-LISTED BELOW ARE 2024 COURSE OFFERINGS
+LISTED BELOW ARE OUR 2025 COURSE OFFERINGS

 Email Questions to education@akgeo.org